mlibrary/about-publishing/src/content/pages/our-mission.md

 **Current focus areas.**

 As part of the University of Michigan Library, we share its [Mission and Values](https://lib.umich.edu/about-us/about-library/mission-and-values).
 We co-create and share common [Strategic Directions and Objectives](https://lib.umich.edu/about-us/about-library/strategic-directions-and-objectives).
-As a publisher, representing the University to the world, we are pursuing three particular [focus areas set out by the President of the University of Michigan](https://president.umich.edu/initiatives-and-focus-areas/):

-* faculty public engagement, expert connections, and trust in evidence;

-* diversity, equity, and inclusion in the selection and distribution of content;

-* academic innovation by publishing work that leverages digital technology.

 **Interested in working on a project with our team?**